 The causes and effects of eutrophication are very complex and vary somewhat for different aquatic systems.
 However, there are some general trends in lakes becoming eutrophic.
-The relationships among phosphorus input; primary production, usually phytoplankton biomass^[15]; density of benthos^[13]; submerged macrophytes^[69]; dissolved hypolimnetic^[60] oxygen^[35]; biological diversity; and trophic status are shown conceptually in FIGURE 15.
+The relationships among phosphorus input; primary production, usually phytoplankton biomass^[15]; density of benthos^[13]; submerged macrophytes^[72]; dissolved hypolimnetic^[63] oxygen^[37]; biological diversity; and trophic status are shown conceptually in FIGURE 15.

-The observation, that the trophic status of water resources are affected by multiple abiotic, biotic, physico-chemical and biological factors, highlights the dangers of applying blanket and uniform approaches to eutrophication management.
+The observation, that the trophic status of water resources is affected by multiple abiotic, biotic, physico-chemical and biological factors, highlights the importance of adapting eutrophication management to the conditions in individual ecosystems.